The strangest WiFi locations are everywhere.

 Ok, so it’s not that unusual to have WiFi at a ski resort, but what about in the ski lifts?

 At Val D’Isere, a popular ski resort in the French Alps, visitors can connect to WiFi from the dizzying heights of their ski lifts and post scenic selfies straight to Instagram.
 To be honest, I was sold at the mention of heated seats.

 Canada is in the process of introducing 150 WiFi hotspots in up to 20 of its national parks.
 That’s no mean feat in an area stretching from the Pacific, Atlantic and Arctic coasts, across mountains, plains, forests, glaciers and the Great Lakes – essentially as far North and South as Canada goes.

 Tourists can stay connected even in the most remote locations whilst they soak up the scenery and splendour of the Canadian wilderness.
 From a safety perspective, it’s also really handy that the WiFi hotspots can connect you to GPS.
 That could be a lifesaver when the possibility of getting lost is very real!

-As advancements in WiFi technology march on, it’s inevitable that more and more weird locations get online.
+As advancements in WiFi technology march on and hotspot 2.0 is rolled out, it’s inevitable that more and more weird locations get online.
 So Purple will be watching the connected volcano’s progress with interest (we know it’s nerdy!) and can only imagine what the WiFi landscape will look like this time next year.